 Annually by August 1, schools also must report to DPI:

-- The number of MPCP and non-MPCP students enrolled during the previous school year.
+- The number of choice and non choice students enrolled during the previous school year

-- For each of the previous five years that the school was in the MPCP:
+- For each of the previous five years that the school was in the program:

-- MPCP students and non-MPCP students in grade 12 and the number who graduated.
+- choice students and non-choice students in grade 12 and the number who graduated

 Schools must provide to DPI a signed statement from each member of the school’s governing body verifying that the individual is indeed a member of that body.
 There is no due date for this noted in the statutes.